mautic/user-documentation/docs/reports/reports.rst

 The parent data source provides a high-level summary of the data while the child data source provides a more granular view of Contact behavior that includes your Custom Fields and values.

-* **Description (optional)** - Add detailed information about the Report, helping you and other Users better understand what the Report is for.
+* **Description - optional** - Add detailed information about the Report, helping you and other Users better understand what the Report is for.
 You may want to include more information about filters, people, or departments.

-* **Published** - Select **Yes** to ensure that the Report is active and can be sent at whatever schedule is set in the Report options.
+* **Published** - Select **Yes** to ensure that the Report is active, ready to send when scheduled in the Report options.

 * **System Report** - Select **Yes** so that all Users can access the Report.
 If set to No, only the owner of the Report and Users with permission to view others' Reports can see the Report.

-* **Owner** - Select the owner of the Report to determine who can see the Report if System Report is set to No.
+* **Owner** - Select the owner of the Report to determine who can see the Report if the System Report setting is No.

 * **Dynamic filters settings**